wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 secure and convenient authentication mechanism.
-Google Apps can be taken as the best example for a single sign-on system where users can automatically log in to multiple web applications once they are authenticated at a one place using a single credential.
+Google Apps can be taken as the best example for a single sign-on system where users can automatically log in to multiple web applications once they are authenticated once using a single set of credentials.

 Security Assertion Markup Language (SAML) version 2.0 Profiles specification defines a web browser based single sign-on system.
 This